Poecilotheria vittata: Description

 The species can identified from other tiger spiders by prominent brushes on femurs and a prominent dark triangular stripe on the femur of fourth pair of legs in ventrally.
-Males are about 5 cm in length, females are larger at 6–7 cm.
+Males are about 5 inches in length, females are larger at 6–7 in.

 In females, the dorsal carapace is similar to P. fasciata.
 The abdomen markings are slightly darker around the joint to the peduncle.
 There are two lines of oblong parallel spots down the tibia.
 Ventrally, the legs are white in color.
 The first and second leg pairs have identical markings.
 The patella is white with a broken black band distally.
 The tibia is also white.
 In males, the dorsum is greenish brown all over the body with inconspicuous markings.
 Ventrally, similar to female, instead of much shorter wedge-shaped marking not merge with distal black band in fourth pair of legs.

 Ecology

 The species is confined to the south-eastern parts and few northern parts of Sri Lanka.
 Inhabiting in tree hollows, under tree barks, rock crevices, not common in human habitations.
 Compared to other tiger spiders, this species is docile, but in extreme disturbances, will bite.